-In terms of the current interest rate policies approved by the Board, the Inter-Governmental Cash Coordination (IGCC) pool of funds and other deposit accounts earn interest at a repo plus 15 basis points.
-The prevailing rate at the reporting date for the IGCC pool of funds and other deposits was 7.90% (2022: 4.25%).
+In terms of the current interest rate policies approved by the Board, the Inter-Governmental Cash Coordination (IGCC) pool of funds and other deposit accounts earn interest at the repurchase (repo) rate (2023: repo rate plus 15 basis points).
+The prevailing rate at the reporting date for the IGCC pool of funds and other deposits was 8.25% (2023: 7.90%).

-Margin call deposits, held on behalf of participants of the Johannesburg Stock Exchange Bond Electronic Trading Platform (ETP), earn interest at a rate of repo less 15 basis points.
-The CPD does not trade on the platform, but rather holds the deposits for participants of the platform.
-The prevailing rate at the reporting date for ETP margin call deposits was 7.60% (2022: 4.10%).
+Margin call deposits, held on behalf of participants of the JSE Limited Bond Electronic Trading Platform (ETP), earn interest at the repo rate (2023: repo rate less 15 basis points).
+The CPD does not trade on the ETP but rather holds the deposits for participants of the platform.
+The prevailing rate at the reporting date for ETP margin call deposits was 8.25% (2023: 7.60%).

-Non-interest-bearing deposits fund the non-interest-bearing Treasury bills included in Note 3.
+Non-interest-bearing deposits fund the non-interest-bearing Treasury bills in Note 3.